Malocclusion: Review of Angle's system of classes and alternative systems

 A major disadvantage of Angle's system of classifying malocclusions is that it only considers two dimensions along a spatial axis in the sagittal plane in the terminal occlusion, but occlusion problems can be three-dimensional.
-It does not recognise deviations in other spatial axes, asymmetric deviations, functional faults and other therapy-related features.
+It does not recognise deviations in other spatial axes, asymmetric deviations, functional faults, and other therapy-related features.

 Angle's classification system also lacks a theoretical basis; it is purely descriptive.
 Its much-discussed weaknesses include that it only considers static occlusion, it does not account for the development and causes (aetiology) of occlusion problems, and it disregards the proportions (or relationships in general) of teeth and face.
-Thus, many attempts have been made to modify the Angle system or to replace it completely with a more efficient one, but Angle's classification continues be popular mainly because of its simplicity and clarity.
+Thus, many attempts have been made to modify the Angle system or to replace it completely with a more efficient one, but Angle's classification continues to be popular mainly because of its simplicity and clarity.

 Well-known modifications to Angle's classification date back to Martin Dewey (1915) and Benno Lischer (1912, 1933).
-Alternative systems have been suggested by, among others, Simon (1930, the first three-dimensional classification system), Jacob A. Salzmann (1950, with a classification system based on skeletal structures) and James L. Ackerman and William R. Proffit (1969).
+Alternative systems have been suggested by, among others, Simon (1930, the first three-dimensional classification system), Jacob A. Salzmann (1950, with a classification system based on skeletal structures), and James L. Ackerman and William R. Proffit (1969).